mdn/content/files/en-us/web/javascript/guide/using_classes/index.md

 ## Instance methods

 If a class only has a constructor, it is not much different from a `createX` factory function which just creates plain objects.
-However, the power of classes is that it can be used as a "template" which automatically assigns methods to instances.
+However, the power of classes is that they can be used as "templates" which automatically assign methods to instances.

-For example, for `Date` instances, you can use a range of methods to get different information from a single date value, like the [year](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getFullYear), [month](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getMonth), [day of the week](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getDay), etc. You can also set those values through the `setX` counterparts like [`setFullYear`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/setFullYear).
+For example, for `Date` instances, you can use a range of methods to get different information from a single date value, such as the [year](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getFullYear), [month](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getMonth), [day of the week](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getDay), etc. You can also set those values through the `setX` counterparts like [`setFullYear`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/setFullYear).

 For our own `Color` class, we can add a method called `getRed` which returns the red value of the color.